 Antarctica melting ice

 The oil companies substantially assisted to precipitate the climate of weather extremes; nothing else matters to them but their accumulating wealth and sales drive.
+Certain of these predators even covered up their own research revealing the drawbacks of their activity.

-The ever more costly fuel is purchased by compliant consumers who race at breakneck speeds in corroding metal frames poised on wearing rubber tyres.
+The costly fuel is purchased by compliant consumers who race at breakneck speeds in corroding metal frames poised on wearing rubber tyres.
 They can often be seen holding mobile phones close to their ear as they drive around in their technological chariots.
 Too many of them play extremely loud music on car radios that defy normal standards of public nuisance.
-The British police have given unheeded warnings that the combination of car radios and mobile phones is deadly, being the root cause of many accidents on congested roads where almost everyone drives too fast.
+The British police give unheeded warnings that the combination of car radios and mobile phones is deadly, being the root cause of many accidents on congested roads where almost everyone drives too fast.

 To keep global sea levels from rising more than a few feet during this century and beyond, we must still limit greenhouse gas concentrations in the atmosphere, which can only occur through international cooperation and innovation.
 (Quote from Aster, Rising Bedrock)